puffosiffredi/ollyster/README.md

 3. Gou has no personal stream, Ollyster will add one as a local "BBS"
 4. Gou represents data as a list of BBS, Ollyster will represent it as a personal, social stream.

-# How Ollyster is different from GNU Social, Friendi.ca &co
+# How Ollyster is different from GNU Social, Friendi.ca &co?

 1. No dependencies.
 No Mysql, no apache, no curl,  no libraries, just go, golang and an executable.
 2. No PHP: get rid of ~400 security issues included with PHP.
 3. No "Ostatus".
 This protocol sucks, end of story.
 4. Just unzip on disk , compile and run.
 Compile is what we do in go: "go get; go build" .
 That's it.